nemoarchive/documentation/file-status-api.md

 ## Swagger/OpenAPI documentation

-In addition to this documentation, developers may also consult the [Swagger](https://swagger.io) specification that NeMO maintains [here](https://app.swaggerhub.com/apis-docs/UMIGS/NeMO_file_status/1.1).
+In addition to this documentation, developers may also consult the OpenAPI specification on [Swagger](https://swagger.io) that NeMO maintains [here](https://app.swaggerhub.com/apis-docs/UMIGS/NeMO_file_status/1.1).